zestplugins/ZestCompression/README.txt

 Zest Compression is a powerful WordPress plugin designed to resize and compress your website's image assets, improving page loading times and overall performance.

 **Key Features:**
-- Automatic Image Compression: Enable or disable automatic compression for all uploaded images, ensuring optimized file sizes without compromising quality.
+- **Automatic Image Compression:** Enable or disable automatic compression for all uploaded images, ensuring optimized file sizes without compromising quality.
-- Compression Quality Control: Fine-tune the compression quality level according to your preferences.
+- **Compression Quality Control:** Fine-tune the compression quality level according to your preferences.
 Lower values result in higher compression for efficient storage.
+- **Backup Original Images:** Optionally enable to back up original images in a separate folder before compression, providing a safety net for your media assets.

 For a detailed guide and updates, visit the [Zest Compression GitHub repository](https://github.com/zestplugins/ZestCompression).